Stay updated with Crowdin by signing up for our newsletter

 In localization, we believe productivity depends on how many routine tasks you can automate and the technology you use to do the rest of them.
 We’ve assembled a collection of Crowdin Apps to help you with the full-scale management of your localization workflow.
 All of them are free to use and can be installed for your Crowdin and Crowdin Enterprise projects.

 A multilingual website is a great way to appeal to millions of potential customers around the world.
 What if we say that website translation does not require busy engineers’ involvement and a tedious preparation process?
+And no, we won’t tell you how to enable the Google Translate add-on in your browser and translate a webpage with it as a user.
+Why?
+Simply because it is leading to a bad user experience, and what’s more, such “localization” can often hinder and confuse your potential customers.

 They say you can’t improve what you can’t measure.
 A pretty obvious statement that gets trickier if applied to the translation quality control.
 Localization quality assurance is a complex task that includes linguistic QA, visual QA, functionality QA, and more.
 You can now cope with the first one easier and get more insights into the contributors’ performance with the Linguistic Quality Assurance app.